MohitAswani/FoodApp/README.md

 This is a app to discover different dishes having different ingrediants, from different cuisines and even a random dish chooser.

-This app uses the free meal api provided by https://www.themealdb.com/api.php.
+This app uses the free meal api provided by https://www.themealdb.com/api.php and is based on the MVVM architecture.

 ## Screenshots